 DIRECTED BY KAREN YUNG

-Nourishing NYC’s Asian elders with love and food every week.
+Nourishing NYC’s East Asian elders with love and food every week.

-Help us hit our next goal to provide 250,000 meals to our senior community with a tax-deductible donation.
+Heart of Dinner is fiscally sponsored through Edward Charles Foundation, a 501(c)(3) non-profit organization, tax ID 26-4245043.
+Help us hit our ambitious goal to provide 250,000 meals to our senior community with a tax-deductible donation through our fiscal sponsor.

 Heart of Dinner was founded in September 2015 by partners in life and love, Yin Chang and Moonlynn Tsai.